-In 1988-1989, he earned some units in the College of Law in Ateneo de Davao University, and had a year of Master in Business Administration at the USEP, Obrero Davao City.

-For 2019, he attended Anti-Money Laundering/Countering the Financing of Terrorism (AML/CFT) Training Workshop.
+In 1988-1989, he earned some units in the College of Law in Ateneo de Davao University and had a year of Master's in Business Administration at the USEP, Obrero Davao City.
+For 2021, he attended Anti-Money Laundering/Countering the Financing of Terrorism (AML/CFT) Webinar and Corporate Governance Orientation Program.